 A restauranteur, chef and author of long standing, Amalfi born Gennaro has lost none of his passion and enthusiasm for cooking.
 “I am a cook”, he says, “but I am a chef when I need to be”.

-He is accredited with teaching Jamie all he knows about Italian cookery and regularly appears on Saturday Kitchen, BBC One’s weekend food show.
+He is accredited with teaching Jamie Oliver all he knows about Italian cookery and regularly appears on Saturday Kitchen, BBC One’s weekend food show.

 |Gennaro Contaldo & Pasta Protegees!|

-Gennaro has a particular fondness for Wales because he says ‘all the ingredients are here’, excellent fish, flavoursome vegetables (particularly leeks) and a wide range of funghi (which are a particular passion of his).
+Gennaro has a particular fondness for Wales because he says ‘all the ingredients are here’, excellent fish, flavoursome vegetables (particularly leeks) and a wide range of fungi (which are a particular passion of his).

 Fresh fruit or ice cream is available as a dessert for them.